Variational methods for the kinetic Fokker-Planck equation: The kinetic Fokker-Planck equation

 This completes the proof of the estimate in \eqref{e.bracket.H-1.kin} involving the time derivative.
 To estimate the terms involving the space derivatives, we fix $i \in \{1,\ldots,d\}$ and use a smooth function $\xi_i \in C^\infty_c(\Rd)$ satisfying

 to get that

 The rest of the argument is then identical to the estimate involving the time derivative, and thus \eqref{e.bracket.H-1.kin} is proved.
 The remainder of the proof is then identical to that for Theorem~\ref{t.hypoelliptic.poincare}.
-Note that we need to invoke Lemma~\ref{l.est.L2.H-1} for the domain $V$, and this is where the assumption that $V$ is a $C^{1,1}$ domain is used. \end{proof}
+Note that we need to invoke {Lemma~\ref{l.est.L2.H-1}}, which allows Lipschitz regularity, for the domain~$V$. \end{proof}